 MariaMole is an OpenSource IDE for Arduino.
 Like the original Arduino environment, MariaMole makes easy for users to create Arduino software.
 But, while the Arduino IDE is focused on making things the easiest possible for beginners, MariaMole brings some features that experienced users are used to find on professional IDEs.
 You can see more about it on its oficial webpage

-1 - Open MariaMole
+1 - Download and install MariaMole

 As this is the first time you're opening it, it has no previous configuration.
 So you'll need to define some things.

-2 - Create your workspace
+4 - Create your workspace

 Don't be scared by the fancy word "workspace".
 This is just a folder on your computer where you will store your projects.
 You can use a single workspace for all your projects, or group them in separated workspaces.
 It's up to you.
 If you want to share or backup a workspace, just copy this folder.

 Workspaces are very useful for keeping your projects organized.
 You can group, in the same workspace, the projects that are related among each other.
 For example, you can use a workspace to work with several boards at the same time, each one running a different project.

 To select a workspace, press the first button on the toolbar, and select the desired folder: